One local high school student is preparing for a big week ahead.

 Megan plans to continue her love for music after she graduates high school.
 She plans to attend college at Northwestern and major in speech pathology.

-Students from Chicago and Springfield are also heading to New York City to preform in the Macy's Thanksgiving Day Parade.
+Students from Chicago and Springfield are also heading to New York City to perform in the Macy's Thanksgiving Day Parade.